 Glasgow Writer: Stuart Cosgrove

-I was very mistaken in forming an impression that his main interest in life was football and was unaware of his passion for soul music and his earlier career writing for the black music paper Echoes and with NME.
-Although the topic of music and soul can creep into Off the Ball – including last Saturday when there was some chat of ‘Soul nights next door to Kilmarnock’s grounds.’
+I was very mistaken in forming an impression that his main interest in life was football and was unaware of his passion for soul music and an earlier career – writing for the black music paper ‘Echoes’ and for ‘NME’.
+Although the topic of music and soul can creep into Off the Ball – including last Saturday (August,2017),when there was some chat of ‘Soul nights next door to Kilmarnock’s grounds.’

 Detroit 67 – the year that changed soul